About Kate Tyson & Thoughtful as Moss

 Deeper back, Fridays were originally Whiskey Wednesdays, a ritual from the first commune I lived in involving clothing optional cooking.
 Pour me one, neat, and I’ll tell you that story sometime.

-So let’s just say the name is a nod to subversive communalism, rituals around comradery, and my favorite spirit.
+So let’s just say the name is a nod to subversive communalism, rituals around comradery, and our favorite spirit.

 In any case, Whiskey Fridays is a podcast where John and I talk shop over whiskey and where I also host conversations with business leaders and thinkers.